tigera-solutions/cc-eks-observability-workshop/modules/module-2-deploy-eks.md

 # Module 2 - Deploy an EKS Cluster

 > **Note**: During this workshop, we'll set up some environment variables.
 If you're terminal session restarts, you may need to reload these variables.
-You can use that via the following command: <p>
+You can use that via the following command:

 ```bash
 source ~/labVars.env
 ```